Remote Access Trojan: How It Gets in and Takes Control

 Stealing data and passwords

-One of the biggest risks is stealing data.
-RATs can capture saved browser logins, copy files, steal session cookies, and pull details tied to financial accounts and other online accounts.
+One of the biggest risks is data theft.
+RATs can capture saved browser logins, copy files, steal session cookies, and pull details tied to financial and other online accounts.
+With stolen credentials, one infected laptop quickly becomes a much bigger account-security problem.

 Monitoring user behavior and device activity